PCWCFA/crypto_valuations_public/README.md

 Ex: DATA_FILE_PATH = 'C:\Users\patri\Downloads\crypto_valuations_public-master\data-files.'
    3) The configs.py file should appear similar to below.
    ![image info](readme-files/windows_pycharm_configs_py.png)
+   4) New for version 1.1 is the ability to update the reference data by configuring UPDATE_REFERENCE_DATA = 'ON'.

 8) Configure the keys.py file
    1) First, rename the supplied keys_sample.py to keys.py.